HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We would typically expect a boiler relocation to add around £350 to £750 more to your overall bill.
 However, it is possible that a local engineer or an online installer like HEATABLE might do the job for less.

-Do I need to buy any extras?
+Do I need to buy any extras after boiler installations are done?

-But there are some extras that are well worth spending a little money on as they can allow you boiler to last longer and ultimately end up saving you money in the long run.
+But there are some extras that are well worth spending a little money on as they can allow your boiler to last longer and ultimately end up saving you money in the long run.
 The ones well worth considering include:

 - Magnetic filter – this collects up metallic debris that can build up in your heating system.
 This debris can develop into a sludge build-up which affects your boiler’s performance and can damage components.
 A magnetic filter helps prevent this and is a wise investment.
+It will reduce repair costs that usually arise months and years after your boiler replacement.

 - Scale filter – If you are prone to limescale and live in a hard water area, a limescale filter is another sensible investment since this can also damage your boiler.
 Water in Glasgow is soft, so you probably won’t need one of these except out of an abundance of caution.